petrknap/php-filestorage/README.md

 This file storage solves this issue simply - it **creates virtual layer between file system and application**.
 Every path is converted into path which is composed from many directories which contains only small amount of sub-directories.

-If you wish to store 1 000 000 files in one directory, this file storage converts paths and stores them in huge tree-structure.
+If you wish to store 1 000 000 files in single directory, this file storage converts paths and stores them in huge tree-structure.
 Every directory (exclude leafs) contains up to 256 sub-directories.
 Leafs contains only files.

 ### Advantages